ericposas/pages/PAGES.md

 ## TODO
 ### Add
+ - Add focus to input fields on "Add text/link" or modals
+ - Allow "enter" key in addition to clicking and tapping buttons
  - Add a pop-up warning modal when in areas specified (when user can't do a certain action bc a page exists, etc.)
  - Add page button needs to add a page to the current book view if a book is open, or add an inner "Add page" plus button inside the book view
  - Add an edit/delete feature on: